seedstack/website/content/docs/getting-started/organization.md

 # Module inner organization

 We recommend to separate the unit tests from the integration tests.
 For information on how to test in SEED see the [related documentation](#!/seed-doc/test).
-We also expect the configuration files to be in the `META-INF/configuration` directory and your code to be in a package starting by `com.inetpsa`.
+We also expect the configuration files to be in the `META-INF/configuration` directory and your code to be in a package declared in the [bootstrap properties](/docs/seed/reference/core).
 This requirements are more detailed in the [Core documentation](#!/seed-doc/core).

     - src
       - it  <-- for integration tests
         - ...
       - main
         - java
-          - com.inetpsa.myproject...
+          - org.myorganization.myproject...
         - resources
           - META-INF
             - configuration  <-- location of the props files to be scanned by SEED